About SBU Membership (2019-20)

 Membership of the SBU is open to all bridge players, aged 12 years or more on 1st September of their first year of membership.
 Normally a player will subscribe through an affiliated club in Scotland, nominating that club as their primary/home club.
-Members can join more than one affiliated club, but must name one club as their home club, and pay their SBU fee via that club.
+Members can join more than one affiliated club, but must name one club as their home club, and pay their SBU fee via that same club.

-- The SBU membership year is from the 1st September to 31st August, irrespective of any club membership year.
+- The SBU membership year is from the 1st September to 31st August, irrespective of any club membership year (which is often different).

 - Junior members are members who on 1st January in the current season have not reached the age of 25.
 They are eligible for a 50% reduction in the annual SBU membership fee, plus SBU, District and club competition entry fees, and playing fees for trial events during the whole season, irrespective whether these playing fees are levied by the SBU, District or affiliated clubs.
 Where there are supplementary charges, for meals or accommodation for example, these are not generally discounted since they are often provided at cost.

 - SBU Membership is also available on a “DIRECT” basis, via payment directly to the SBU.